aws-samples/snow-transfer-tool/Readme.md

 log_dir = /tmp/log/s3booster/JID0001
 ```

-Please note that if a arguments was set in both command line and configuration file, the configuration file has predominance.
+Please note that if a arguments was set in both command line and configuration file, the configuration file takes precedence.

 #### Example Output